 Do I need to get a home charge point?

-You can charge your EV just by plugging it into any plug socket in your house (using the 3-pin plug cable that comes with your car).
-However, the energy supplied is low, so it can take a long time to charge.
+If you have off-street parking, you can arrange to have a smart home charge point installed or, if your car comes with a 3-pin cable, you can charge (quite slowly) using a normal domestic plug socket.
 There are also question marks over the safety of charging regularly using a 3-pin plug.
 A home charge point will charge your car more quickly and safely; and will also give you the ability to remotely control your charge point, so you can charge when electricity is cheap and green.
 Otherwise, you will need to rely on your local public charging infrastructure (type your postcode into ZapMap to have a look)